Base Component

 • Some sort of chassis to hold everything together.

-For configuration information, click on one of the supported base models:
+For configuration information, click on the model name:

 ModelDescription